 Tyrolean's greatest panoramic mountain

-New horizons are created at Austria’s first revolving panoramic terrace at the summit restaurant, and likewise when the head chef serves up her “Ziachkiachln” (type of sweet or savoury doughnut) every Wednesday and Thursday.
+New horizons are created at Austria’s first revolving panoramic terrace at the summit restaurant, and likewise when the head chef serves up her “Ziachkiachln” (type of sweet or savoury doughnut) every Wednesday.

 Tempting tip on the Hohe Salve: sunrise trip on the first gondola for a mountain breakfast with magnificent views.